awesomesocks123/chat/README.md

 ## Overview

-AwesomeSocks Chat is a full-featured chat application that allows users to communicate in real-time through both private messages and public chat rooms.
+Chamo is an anonymous chat application that allows users to communicate in real-time through both private messages and public chat rooms.
 The application supports user authentication, friend requests, random chat matching, and public room categorization.

 ## Features